 Responding to negative reviews is a key step towards creating a positive online reputation for your business.

-Many businesses dread negative reviews, without understanding that they can be managed and can have a positive impact on your business.
+Many businesses dread negative reviews, without understanding that they can be efficiently managed and can have a positive impact on your business.

 In this user guide, we will focus on the following areas:

 - Importance of negative reviews for your business

 - Responding to negative reviews: reasons why you should